-Tips collected from previous students:
+Tips collected from previous students

 - Look properly at the essay feedback tutors give you.
 Make a list of things you did well and what you could improve on next time. - Deadlines are for your benefit, not the tutor's.
 Organise your time well and get things in on time! - Read all the books.
-Read them in English first if that helps, but then read them in German.
-Look up words and write them into your copy. - Find online texts where you can as being able to search them for key words/terms/characters is helpful when researching essay topics. - Try explaining what you're studying to people at home/friends who don't do language and literature. - You aren't expected to be fluent when you start.
-You're going to need to look up words in the dictionary. - Remember why you wanted to do this degree course in the first place!
+Read them in English first, but then read them in German.
+Look up words and write them into your copy. - Find online texts where you can as being able to search them for key words/terms/characters is helpful when researching essay topics. - Try explaining what you're studying to people at home/friends who don't do language and literature. - Remember why you wanted to do this degree course in the first place!
 Keep hold of the joy of reading and doing Modern Languages!